 What to expect

-At The ADHD Clinic, we recognise that concerns over any aspect of mental health can be daunting and even frightening for individuals and their families.
+We recognise that concerns over any aspect of mental health can be daunting and even frightening for individuals and their families.

 We take great care to ensure that our patients and everyone concerned for them are treated sensitively and are fully included in, and informed about, our assessments, diagnosis and treatment recommendations.
 But don’t take our word for it.